chaudhuree/brainstorming/bookshopproject.md

 const User = mongoose.model('User', userSchema);
 const Book = mongoose.model('Book', bookSchema);
 const BorrowerListItem = mongoose.model('BorrowerListItem', borrowerListItemSchema);
+const ReturnedBook = mongoose.model('ReturnedBook', returnedBookSchema);
 const Transaction = mongoose.model('Transaction', transactionSchema);

 module.exports = { User, Book, BorrowerListItem, Transaction };

 ```

+> #### explaining book schema

+Book Schema:

+- title: String (required)
+  - Represents the title of the book.

+- author: String (required)
+  - Represents the author of the book.

+- description: String
+  - Provides a description of the book.

+- genre: Array of strings
+  - Represents the genre(s) of the book.

+- price: Number (required)
+  - Represents the price of the book.

+- isAvailable: Boolean (default: true)
+  - Indicates the availability status of the book.
+  - True: Book is available for borrowing/sale.
+  - False: Book is currently unavailable.

+- borrowerList: Array of ObjectId (ref: 'BorrowerListItem')
+  - Stores the references to BorrowerListItem documents.
+  - Represents the list of borrowers who borrowed this book.
+  - Each BorrowerListItem document contains borrower and duration details.

+- returnedList: Array of ObjectId (ref: 'ReturnedBook')
+  - Stores the references to ReturnedBook documents.
+  - Represents the list of returned books.
+  - Each ReturnedBook document contains book, userId, and returnDate fields.

+- quantity: Number (required)
+  - Represents the total quantity of this book available.

+- quantityForSale: Number (required)
+  - Represents the quantity of this book available for sale.
+  - The sum of quantityForSale and quantityForBorrow should be equal to quantity.

+- quantityForBorrow: Number (required)
+  - Represents the quantity of this book available for borrowing.
+  - The sum of quantityForSale and quantityForBorrow should be equal to quantity.

+- soldQuantity: Number (default: 0)
+  - Represents the total number of this book sold.

+- borrowedQuantity: Number (default: 0)
+  - Represents the total number of this book borrowed by people.